Come Visit the New

 COME ENJOY THE LITTLE MUSEUM INSIDE THE TOWER AND CLIMB THE 107 STEPS TO THE "TOP OF THE CLOCK"!

-Event is CANCELED if it is rainy weather - due to City of Rome ordinance.
+Event is CANCELED if it is rainy, or otherwise bad, weather - due to City of Rome ordinance.

 Local Museums Partner to Promote Native American History